 - ReCity is a popular co-working space for non-profits and other philanthropic ventures in Durham.
 It is fairly affordable, too.

-- HQ Raleigh is the homegrown and popular co-working option with multiple locations including Capital Club, Gateway, NC State Centennial Campus and the Warehouse District.
+- Raleigh Founded (formerly known as HQ Raleigh) is the homegrown and popular co-working option with multiple locations including Capital Club, Gateway, NC State Centennial Campus and the Warehouse District.